Spicy Jalapeno Cornbread

 - In a large bowl, combine cornmeal, cheese, baking powder and salt.
 In another bowl, beat the eggs, add corn, buttermilk, oil and jalapenos.
 Stir into dry ingredients just until moistened.

 - Transfer to a greased 9-in. square baking pan.
-Bake at 350° for 50-55 minutes or until toothpick inserted near the center comes out clean.
+Bake at 350° for 50-55 minutes or until toothpick inserted in the center comes out clean.
 Cut into squares; serve warm.
-Yield: 9 servings.